LAKSHMANANUMB/lakshmanan-natesan.github.io-/README.md

 • This project contributed to advancements in emotion recognition technology, with potential applications in mental health and human-computer interaction.

-3.**Air Pollution Modeling and Analysis (Master’s Project, ongoing)**

-• Conducting an analysis of the National Clean Air Programme (NCAP) using R, employing panel data analysis, linear regression, and multiple regression techniques.
-• Aimed at evaluating the program’s effectiveness in reducing air pollution levels across key regions in India.
-• Exploring trends and relationships in air quality data to identify areas for improvement in policy implementation.
-• Research is ongoing, with preliminary findings expected to provide evidence-based policy recommendations for enhancing air quality management
 ---

 ## Tutoring & Academic Support Experience: